feross/raft/README.md

 ./raft <ip_address>:<receive_port>:<destination_port> --id <server name>
 ```

-Tells this instance of raft to connect to ip_address by sending to
+Tells this instance of raft to connect to *ip_address* by sending to
-port destination_port, and receiving on receive_port.
-Id is required to specify
+port *destination_port*, and receiving on *receive_port*.  *Id* is required to
-the server's name, which is used to maintain its persistent storage
+specify the server's name, which is used to maintain its persistent storage

 As a simple example running on localhost (127.0.0.1), you might in three
 different terminals: